lucasclerissepro/wc-palette/README.md

 website.
 It supports weighted ranking using a custom made algorithm so the most used commands are always on top.

-This webcomponent follows the [open-wc](https://github.com/open-wc/open-wc) recommendation.
+This webcomponent is heavily used in [Open Kubernetes Platform](https://github.com/open-kubernetes-platform/okp) and follows the [open-wc](https://github.com/open-wc/open-wc) recommendation.

 ## Installation